 Thankfully here at InsuranceHub, we have experience helping retail electronic stores that:

 - Offer repair services for the items they sell.

 - Offer delivery and installation services.

-Be sure that we are ready, willing and able to help you whether you are an independently local owned store or part of a regional or national chain.
+Be assured that we are ready, willing, and able to help you whether you are an independently owned local store or part of a regional or national chain.

 Types of exposure that consumer electronics stores need protection from:

-Property exposures: Think about this.
+Think about this.
 How many televisions, sound systems, and computers do you have plugged in right now for your clients to look at?
 This heavy electrical load poses a fire risk.
-Combine this with the lubricants, oils, degreasers and solvents that come from your repair operations along with the plastics used in the products.
-Can you see why you need to only use licensed electrical contractors that will make sure your wiring is up to code?
+Combine this with the lubricants, oils, degreasers and solvents that come from your repair operations, along with the plastics used in the products.
+Can you see why you need to use only licensed electrical contractors that will make sure your wiring is up to code?
 It doesn't take a big fire to destroy all of your stock.
-Remember that fire, smoke and water damage can ruin electronics circuits quickly.
+Remember that fire, smoke, and water damage can ruin electronics circuits quickly.
 As a practical suggestion, keep charging forklifts far away from flammables and do not allow any smoking on your premises.

 Another challenge you face is with shoplifting.
 Small electronics items like iPads, tablets, and headphones are desirable and easy to shoplift.
 Keep your most desirable items under lock and key.
 Install a burglar alarm system and make sure it is monitored 24/7.
 Think about installing physical barriers to prevent entry after hours.

 - Accounts receivable if you offer credit to your clients.